TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Evaluation

-\textbf{Spatial reuse.} To quantify the effect of spatial reuse, we disable {\loom}'s spatial reuse pass and force every operand to be loaded directly from DRAM on GeMM kernel.
-Table~\ref{table:ablation_spatial} reports the absolute performance of both configurations and the speedup due to {\loom}'s spatial reuse optimization.
-The benefit decreases as the problem size grows.
-This trend follows the classical roofline model~\cite{roofline}: for GEMM, arithmetic intensity increases with matrix size, so larger problems are more likely to become compute-bound.
-Once the kernel is limited by the peak compute throughput, further reductions in DRAM traffic have a diminishing impact on end-to-end runtime.\footnote{Across all our GEMM measurements, including those not shown in this section, the effective throughput stabilizes around 45~TOP/s, indicating that many configurations operate near the compute roof.} Even so, the spatial reuse pass reduces DRAM accesses by an average of 70\%.
-This reduction does not always translate into proportional runtime improvements in compute-bound regimes, but it remains beneficial for memory-system load, power, and headroom for other concurrent workloads.
+We quantify how much of {\loom}'s GEMM performance comes from spatial reuse by disabling the spatial-reuse pass and forcing all operands to be loaded from DRAM.
+Table~\ref{table:ablation_spatial} reports absolute performance with and without this optimization.
+Spatial reuse gives the largest gains on smaller GEMMs, where DRAM traffic is a major bottleneck.
+As size grows, the benefit decreases, consistent with the roofline model~\cite{roofline}: GEMM arithmetic intensity increases with matrix size, making larger problems more compute-bound.
+Once performance is limited by peak compute, reducing DRAM traffic has diminishing runtime impact.\footnote{Across all GEMM measurements, including configurations not shown here, effective throughput stabilizes around 45~TOP/s, indicating that many configurations operate near the compute roof.} Still, spatial reuse substantially reduces memory pressure: across these GEMM configurations, it cuts DRAM accesses by 70\% on average.
+This does not always translate to proportional speedup in compute-bound regimes, but can improve memory headroom, reduce power, and leave more bandwidth for concurrent workloads.